zendesk/racecar/README.md

 The consumers will checkpoint their positions from time to time in order to be able to recover from failures.
 This is called _committing offsets_, since it's done by tracking the offset reached in each partition being processed, and committing those offset numbers to the Kafka offset storage API.
 If you can tolerate more double-processing after a failure, you can increase the interval between commits in order to better performance.
 You can also do the opposite if you prefer less chance of double-processing.

 * `offset_commit_interval` – How often to save the consumer's position in Kafka.
 Default is every 10 seconds.
-* `offset_commit_threshold` – How many messages to process before forcing a checkpoint.
-Default is 0, which means there's no limit.
-Setting this to e.g. 100 makes the consumer stop every 100 messages to checkpoint its position.
-* `offset_retention_time` - How long committed offsets will be retained.
-Defaults to the broker setting.

 #### Timeouts & intervals